InVisionApp/www-growth-code-challenge/README.md

 ## Summary

-- _Part 1:_ Build the a section of InVision's Enterprise landing page.
-The entire page design is provided, but only the top portion of the page and the form modal are required to be built.
-Specifically, please build the navigation, header section, video section, and logo section. *Note: per Part 2 below, you will also need to build a modal overlay to include a form.
-- _Part 2:_ When a visitor clicks the CTA "Request a demo", a modal will open that contains the Enterprise demo request form.
+- _Part 1:_ Build out the sections of our Enterprise page provided in the design file (linked above).
+This will include the page itself, the video modal (use any video you'd like), and the form modal.
+When a visitor clicks the CTA "Request a demo", a modal will open that contains the Enterprise demo request form.
 - _Part 3:_ Store form submissions in a NoSQL database.
 Please provide access to this database for submissions to be verified.
 - _Part 4:_ Provide a hypothesis and documentation for an experiment you would run on this page to see improved conversion rates on the form.